radikrahl/simple-code/customize_docu.md

 ## What to fix besides from base styles
 .kg-bookmark
-regular, wide, full image
 galleries
-header
-rss feed icon bug
+rss feed icon bug # or just remove navigation